 The sale of real property can generate tax liability at the local, state, and federal levels.
 Sellers should check with their accountant or tax professional.
 Tax liability issues are beyond the expertise of a real estate licensee.
-Information on federal taxes can be found by clicking here.
-General information about Oregon personal income taxes can be found by clicking here.
+Information on federal taxes can be found by IRS" (File" webpage.
+General information about Oregon personal income taxes can be found <a href="Oregon Department of Revenue's "Individuals" webpage.

 Income from conveyance of real property located in Oregon by non-residents is subject to income tax withholding at the time of sale.
 Certain "authorized agents" (typically escrow companies) must withhold the tax and remit it to the Oregon Department of Revenue.
 There are several exceptions to the withholding requirement.
 Some exceptions require the Seller to sign an exempt status statement under penalty of perjury.
 Others require the advice of a tax professional, review of Oregon statutes and the Internal Revenue Code.
 Such review and advice are beyond the expertise of an Oregon real estate licensee.
-Complete information about Oregon's tax withholding law and copies of required forms can be found by clicking here.